 Building a lifeline for the animals of Fiji

 Our goal is to provide veterinary and animal welfare services to as many animals in as many location throughout Fiji.
-We have come a long way in our six years of operation, but we have a long way to go.
+We have come a long way in our just over ten years of operation, but we have a long way to go.
 We have a strong focus on a subsidized desex (spay and neuter) program, which has been proven over and over again to be the most effective means reducing the number of stray animals and therefore reducing the number of animals suffering on the streets.
 By providing subsidized services, we are able to reach more animals.